 Note: The dataset must be in CSV format.

 There is something you must understand in machine learning is that in Python, we need to distinguish the matrix of feature and the dependent variable vector in our dataset.
 The independent variables which are used to predict the value of the dependent variable are contained in the Feature Matrix.
 The dependent variable is kept in the dependent variable vector.
-If you look back into the dataset you can see that the first three columns- States, Age, Salary are independent variables which we must take in the feature matrix.
+If you look back into the dataset you can see that the first three columns- States, Age, Salary are independent variables that we must take in the feature matrix.
 Let's denote it as X. And then we take the Purchased column in the dependent variable matrix, denoting y.
 The codes are as follows:

 X = dataset.iloc[:, [0,1,2]].values y = dataset.iloc[:, 3].values